natdeanlewissoftwire/DevOps-Course-Starter/README.md

 ## Put production container image on Docker Hub

-Steps:
-    - Log into DockerHub locally, with
+Steps: - Log into DockerHub locally, with

 ```bash
 docker login
 ```

     - Build the image, with

 ```bash
 docker build --target production --platform=linux/amd64 --tag <user_name>/todo-app:prod .
 ```

     - Push the image, with

 ```bash
 docker push <user_name>/todo-app:prod
 ```

 ## Updating the container:

 Find the webhook URL (under Deployment Center on the app service’s page in the Azure portal).

 In a Linux/Mac shell (or Git Bash on Windows), run

 ```bash
 curl -v -X POST '<webhook>'
 ```

 ## Encryption

-Data encryption is in place at rest and in transit thanks to CosmosDB.
+Data encryption is in place at rest thanks to CosmosDB and in transit thanks to CosmosDB and HTTPS.

 ## Web addresses:

 [Example docker image](hub.docker.com/r/natdeanlewissoftwire/todo-app/tags)
 [Live site](wicrosofttodo.azurewebsites.net)